Dealer Licensing in Kentucky

-- Must have at least one sales personnel that has obtained a salesperson's license.
+- All sales personnel must have obtained a salesperson's license.

-- Must have a business sign showing the exact business name included on the application, with letters at least nine inches in height installed upon submitting the application.
+- Must have a business sign showing the exact business name included on the application, with letters at least 9 inches in height installed upon submitting the application.

 - Must have clear separation of display/parking lots and office facilities.